LINNETWAHOME02/alx-low_level_programming/0x1E-search_algorithms/README.md

 * **13. Linear search in a skip list**
 As you see now, looking for a specific value in a singly linked list always leads to browse every element of the list.
 A common way to optimize the time complexity of a search in a singly linked list is to modify the list itself by adding an “express lane” to browse it.
 A linked list with an express lane is called a skip list.
 This change does not come without consequences.
-Indeed, the space complexity of a search in this kind of list will grow as sizeof(skiplist_t) > sizeof(listint_t) (see example below).
+Indeed, the space complexity of a search in this kind of list will grow as ``` sizeof(skiplist_t) > sizeof(listint_t) ```

 Please define the following data structure in your search_algos.h header file:
 ```